 Finish rolling and press on edges of rice paper so they stick together.

-Mix Sriracha and mayonnaise to make dipping sauce.
+Mix Sriracha and mayonnaise to make the dipping sauce.